Syncing Data into Typesense

 For eg, here are a couple of ways to sync data from MongoDB, DynamoDB and Firestore.
 To sync data from MySQL using binlogs, there's Maxwell (opens new window) which will convert the binlogs into JSON and place it in a Kafka topic for you to consume.

-# ORM Hooks
+# Using ORM Hooks

 If you use an ORM, you can hook into callbacks provided by your ORM framework: